Diffuse Ultra-High-Energy Gamma-Ray Emission From TeV Halos: Discussion and Summary

 \section{Discussion and Summary}

 The TeV halos that surround our Galaxy's pulsar population are expected to produce a significant fraction of our galaxy's very-high and ultra-high-energy gamma-ray emission.
-In this context, it was argued by Linden and Buckman~\cite{Linden:2017blp} that the diffuse TeV-scale emission observed from the Galactic Plane by Milagro~\cite{Milagro:2005xqq} could be attributed to TeV halos.
+In this context, it was argued by Linden and Buckman~\cite{Linden:2017blp} that the diffuse TeV-scale emission observed from the Galactic Plane by Milagro~\cite{Milagro:2005xqq} could be attributed to TeV halos (see also~\cite{Vecchiotti_2022,Yan:2023uxd,Martin:2022aun}).
 Here, we have considered the diffuse gamma-ray emission from the Galactic Plane at energies between 10 TeV and 1 PeV, as reported by the LHAASO Collaboration~\cite{LHAASO:2023gne}.
-While this emission cannot be easily accounted for with cosmic-ray interactions alone, we have shown that the characteristics of this signal are in good agreement with those expected from TeV halos.
+This emission cannot be easily accounted for with cosmic-ray interactions alone.
+Although previous studies have made a case based on spectral characteristics, we have now shown that the angular morphology is also in good agreement with that expected from TeV halos.

 The intensity of the diffuse flux measured by LHAASO-KM2A indicates that approximately $\sim 5\%$ of the total spindown power of TeV halos goes into the production of very-high and ultra-high-energy gamma-ray emission.
 This efficiency is consistent with previous observations of individual TeV halos~\cite{Hooper:2017gtd,Linden:2017vvb,Sudoh:2019lav,Sudoh:2021avj}, and with that required for TeV halos to generate the observed cosmic-ray positron excess~\cite{Hooper:2017gtd,Fang:2018qco,Profumo:2018fmz,Tang:2018wyr,Manconi:2020ipm,Bitter:2022uqj}.